 As you can see the fees vary massively even in this very small sample size – given there are over 1,500 investment options for your super (excluding SMSF’s) the odds of you finding the most suitable one is very slim.

 And that is where a Plenty will be able to help – while traditional advisers might be able to tell you where your super is best kept, their views are often conflicted and they will charge you $5,000+ for this advice.
-Plenty advises you on every aspect of your financial lives, including superannuation, for free – find out more about us here.
+Plenty advises you on every aspect of your financial lives – find out more about our superannuation advice.

 The information contained on this page is of a general nature and may not be appropriate for your personal circumstances.
 You should obtain personal financial advice before acting on this information.